 How are the rooms at Senda Monteverde?

 I stayed in room number one—a spacious junior suite bungalow with large windows looking directly into the jungle.
-A small pathway led me to my cabin, which as mentioned above, had a wooden terrace with a couple of chairs and small wooden table.
+A small pathway led me to my cabin, which had its own private wooden terrace, chairs and a small wooden table.

-All I could hear as I arrived was the chirp of birds, which immediately made me blissfully happy.
-My room was open plan and I was impressed by the size, to the left I found a round table with four chairs, a large sofa sat opposite the main door and a compact kitchen to the right of it.
-As I followed the room round it opened out into a large bedroom area with huge bed that overlooked the jungle.
-The bathroom was on the smaller side, with a walk in shower and the hotel’s own organic blend of bergamot, tangerine and lemongrass bath products.
+All I could hear as I arrived was birdsong, which immediately made me so peaceful.
+My room was open plan and I was impressed by the size, to the left I found a round table with four chairs, a large sofa sitting opposite the main door and a compact kitchen to the right of it.
+As I followed the room around it opened out into a large bedroom area with a huge bed that overlooked the jungle.
+The bathroom was on the smaller side, with a walk-in shower and the hotel’s own organic blend of bergamot, tangerine and lemongrass bath products.
 The design of the room was fairly simple with a soft green and vivid orange colour palette that echoed a painting of exotic bird of paradise flowers hanging on the wall.
 Bungalows are designed with lots of glass so from almost every angle you can see into the jungle and feel as though you’re kind of living inside it, which is perfect for lovers of nature.
 The mini bar was completely complementary and included two bottles of wine, local beers and mixers, good coffee and some fabulous snacks like homemade dried banana strips, monkey nuts and local cacao beans.

 What is there to eat and drink?

-El Sapo is the name of the hotel’s restaurant and bar and where I ate every night of my stay because the menu was just too good.
+El Sapo is the name of the hotel’s restaurant and bar and where I ate every night of my stay because the menu was so brilliant.
 Many of the ingredients used are grown in the hotel’s own garden, all are hyper-local and sustainably sourced and each sauce, pickle, chutney and dressing is made on-site too.

-Breakfast was included in my room rate so each morning I was served with a fresh fruit plate made up of pineapple, watermelon, strawberries and a banana muffin, a fresh juice or fruit smoothie, aromatic black coffee and a dish from the menu—this included options such as pancakes, typical Gallo pinto and huevos rancheros.
-For dinner the options are equally delicious with wholesome homemade soups, fresh tiradito that transported me back to the dishes I found at the best restaurants in Lima and intriguing options like peach palm gnocchi served with local trout.
-As mentioned previously the complementary drinks and snacks found in rooms are generous and delicious too.
+Breakfast was included in my room rate so each morning I was served a fresh fruit plate made up of pineapple, watermelon, strawberries and a banana muffin, a fresh juice or fruit smoothie, aromatic black coffee and a dish from the menu—this included options such as pancakes, typical Gallo pinto and huevos rancheros.
+For dinner, the options are equally delicious with wholesome homemade soups, fresh tiradito that transported me back to the dishes I found at the best restaurants in Lima and intriguing options like peach palm gnocchi served with local trout.

 Any highlights?

-Senda Monteverde really know how to look after their guests and made me feel so very welcome.
-The restaurant is a definite highlight, especially when there was live music playing.
-The surroundings are just so enchanting too, everyday I saw the most wonderfully coloured hummingbirds zipping around, and there’s an incredible living ficus root bridge just a short walk away.
+Senda Monteverde really knows how to look after their guests and made me feel so very welcome.
+The restaurant is a definite highlight, especially when there is live music playing.
+The surroundings are just so enchanting too, every day I saw the most wonderfully coloured hummingbirds zipping around, and there’s an incredible living ficus root bridge just a short walk away.
 As is the case at Aguas Claras, the staff at Senda are talkative and genuine, I also loved the yoga class the hotel puts on as part of its weekly activities—sometimes they offer bonfire and movie nights too.

 Post a Comment